sstelfox/stelfox.net/content/knowledge_base/linux/mailman.md

 title: Mailman
 ---

+# Mailman

-[http://www.list.org/ GNU Mailman] is a computer software application from the GNU project for managing electronic mailing lists.
+[GNU Mailman][1] is a computer software application from the GNU project for managing electronic mailing lists.

 Mailman is coded primarily in Python and currently maintained by Barry Warsaw.
 Mailman is free software, distributed under the GNU General Public License.